-Are you a business or commercial property owner looking to make the most out of updating your fit-out or your next property renovation?
+Are you a business or commercial property owner looking to make the most out of updating your fit-out or your next renovation?

 What is scrapping value and how does it work?